epfl-ada/ada-2024-project-conquistada/README.md

-# ADA Project: What makes for a successful movie?
+# What makes for a successful movie?

 ## Abstract
 This project investigates the factors that contribute to a movie's success.
 Is it as simple as casting the most popular actors ?